 By Michael Solomon, 10x Management Co-Founder

 As the founder of 10x Management, the world’s first tech talent agency, I am often asked by customers to discuss the benefits and risks of hiring remote workers.
-It is a really fantastic question and one worth examining from two perspectives.
-First, from the perspective of the organization looking to hire remote workers.
-And second, from the perspective of workers.
 While a lot of myths exist about the advantages and disadvantages of telecommuting, in my experience, as economics and technology continue to converge, remote work is an increasingly reliable and essential tool for raising productivity for both an organization and an employee.

-One of the most overlooked advantages to hiring remote workers is the immediate expansion of talent to which your organization has access.
+One of the most overlooked advantages to hiring remote workers is the immediate expansion of their talent pool.
 Rather than hiring the best person located near your office, you can now hire the best qualified person for the job.

 Hiring remote workers can significantly reduce overhead.
 With enough remote workers, your organization can save on office space.
 Even hiring a few remote employees will save your business on office supplies, equipment, janitorial services, coffee/water expenses, furniture, and transit subsidies.
 Furthermore, remote work reduces travel costs for a company, as business can be conducted efficiently via video conference as opposed to flying somewhere for a face-to-face meeting.

-According to Entrepreneur Magazine, “The Telework Research Network estimates that companies could save more than $10,000 per year, per employee, with telework-work and flextime jobs that reduces cost for real estate, parking and capital required to run a business.”
+According to Entrepreneur Magazine, “The Telework Research Network estimates that companies could save more than $10,000 per year, per employee, with telework practices and flextime jobs that reduce cost for real estate, parking and capital required to run a business.”

-The costs to hire someone, train them and instill company best practices, and then lose them are massive.
+The costs to hire someone, train them and instill company best practices – and then lose them – are massive.
 Remote workers quit at half the rate of office employees, and 80% of employees claim that flexible hours have a positive effect in retention.
 Studies have shown that approximately two-thirds of employees would prefer the ability to telecommute over a pay raise.
 Companies often lose workers to significant life changes such as starting a family or relocating to another area, but telecommuting provides companies the ability to stave off this attrition.
-Less turnover means reduced hiring and training costs, and those cost savings reflect well on your business.

 Remote workers do not have to sacrifice their time to commuting, which is better for the environment and the office will use less electricity, another bonus.
 Ultimately, hiring remote workers reduces your company’s carbon footprint, and I think we can all get onboard with that.